robitalec/irg/README.md

 modeling the time series with a double logistic curve and taking the first derivative of this curve.

-Here, we use the meta function `irg`.
-Alternatively, use the filtering, scaling, modeling and IRG functions separately (see [Getting started with IRG](https://robitalec.github.io/irg/articles/getting-started-with-irg.html)).
+Here, the example uses use the meta function `irg`.
+Generally, users should opt for the individual filtering, scaling, modeling and irg functions separately to tweak settings and column names (see [Getting started with IRG](https://robitalec.github.io/irg/articles/getting-started-with-irg.html)).

 ``` r